OfficeDev/office-js-docs-pr/docs/publish/publish.md

 - Users sign in to Office 2016 with their work or school account.
 - Your organization uses the Azure Active Directory (Azure AD) identity service.

-The admin center does not support the followng scenarios:
+The admin center does not support the followng:

 - Add-ins that target Word, Excel, or PowerPoint in Office 2013.
 - An on-premises directory service.